-Reports suggest that Bolsonaro was commenting on claims that the paid for images that showed volunteer firefighters tackling fires in the Amazon.
+Reports suggest that Bolsonaro was commenting on claims that the World Wildlife Fund (WWF) paid for images that showed volunteer firefighters tackling fires in the Amazon.
 The strongly disputed accusation claims that volunteers set fires, took photos and then used the images to solicit donations, including a $500,000 contribution from DiCaprio.

 Although the environmental organization denies receiving a donation from DiCaprio following the publication of the images, President Bolsanro said “This Leonardo DiCaprio is a cool guy, right?
 Giving money to torch the Amazon.”
 He added: “So what did the NGO do?
 What is the easiest thing?
 Set fire to the forest.
 Take pictures, make a video.
 WWF makes a campaign against Brazil, it contacts Leonardo DiCaprio, he donates $500,000.”

 Before claiming DiCaprio funded the fires, Bolsonaro accused the actor of being involved in an international “campaign against Brazil.”

 In a statement posted on Instagram, DiCaprio rebutted Bolsonaro’s claim.
 The actor said, “Although they are certainly worth supporting, we have not funded the organizations that are currently under attack.”